coderaman07/100-Days-of-Code/Readme.md

 Today I revised about the concepts of Tricky questions like recusrssion and other things of the same type.

+## Day 90

+Today I practiced some questions on Hackerrank of Python and C++ to have a better practice on Data Structures.

 ## Contributing